 Granted, focus has always been difficult for my brother, but what made captivating his attention even harder was the unengaging and repetitive work* he was given to do with his therapists.
 BCBA’s in ABA therapy are in charge of constructing “programs” for their clients, which consisted of a couple of goals such as “Name 5 foods that are crunchy” or “Name the planets in our solar system.”
 The same questions would be asked every couple of minutes in-between tasks for days on end – the infamous way ABA tends to reinforce behaviors.
 The problem was that after being asked the SAME EXACT questions for so long, my brother tended to memorize the answers and would just regurgitate the same answers whenever he was asked.
 Therapists did not ask any follow-up questions that would require him to think one step further.
 For example, in the case of the crunchy foods question, therapists could have asked him when he named a food whether it was sweet, healthy, etc., thereby leading him to question, learn more.
 Instead, they would only stick to what was required.
-(Perhaps that is not even their fault though, and more so a fault of ABA itself.)
+(Again, this is perhaps not the fault of the therapists themselves who are simply following orders, but of the principle of ABA therapy itself.)

 Another consequence of these questions being asked so frequently was that there were times that my brother would not answer simply because he was bored and because the therapists had failed to engage him through their yawn-evoking curriculum.
 A major flaw with the way ABA programs are regulated is that in order for a client to pass them and move onto the next one, all the questions must be answered with 80-90% accuracy within a specific program, and this testing occurs about once a month.
-Now you might say that this sounds pretty attainable and reasonable, especially because the questions were being asked so frequently.
+Now, this may sound reasonably attainable, especially because the questions were being asked so frequently.
 It was the lack of engagement with the curriculum and his speech problem, however, that led my brother to not answer the questions every time, and in the BCBA’s eyes, this meant he had not “mastered” the program, leaving him in the same curriculum for yet another month.

 Another flaw in ABA’s philosophy stems from its extensive use of data collection, which was done so often it overshadowed the therapy itself.
 Every time my brother sat down to do some work, the therapists would make a note of if he sat down, how long did he sit before he got back up, how many times he needed to be redirected, etc. on an iPad where they would check off the necessary checkboxes.
-It is not that this information is wholly un-useful, but rather that it was interfering with quality therapy time that was really the problem.
+It is not that this information is wholly un-useful, but rather that it was interfering with quality therapy time.
 Every month, the BCBA would present numbers such as “last month [my brother] only sat 65% of the time but this month he was able to 70% of the time!” on elaborate line graphs that would indeed, show us the massive improvement that they had been able to bring.
 Did this 5% increase really indicate an improvement of focus?
 Or had this been brought about by a slightly more interesting curriculum?
-Or I guess the better question is… does this even matter in the long run??
+Or I guess the better question is, does this even matter in the long run?

 This is the point I would really like to bring across, is that no matter how much data is collected, it will mean nothing unless changes are brought about to address the data.
 For example, if there is a decrease in focus percentages, perhaps therapists should alter the curriculum, or try making break times longer.
 The point of data collection should be to learn from its trends and apply this knowledge to future programs; simply collecting data does not do anything.